nafisk/Blackjack-in-terminal/README.md

 ## 🚀 Getting Started

 Only requirement for this project is `python3`.
-To run the game, downlaod or clone the project, go to the project folder and then run the command
+To run the game, downlaod or clone the project, go to the project folder and then run the command in your terminal

 ```
 python3 Main.py